Vigris/all-work-no-play/README.md

 ### That sounds misogynistic as _shit_.

 You're not wrong.
 Although this story _is_ a fantasy, I'm very aware I'm skirting a line here.
-The schoolgirl fantasy itself is fraught with potential real-world abuse, and this thing is probably close to what I feel I could stomach even with clearly unrealistic depictions and a metric ton of disclaimers.
+The schoolgirl fantasy itself is fraught with potential real-world abuse, and this thing probably borders the line of what I feel I could stomach even with clearly unrealistic depictions and a metric ton of disclaimers.
 The last thing I want is for anyone to model human interaction off of this story.
+Please don't.

 ### I'm not sure I follow.